Vibesss27/mpi_rnsit26/README.md

 # Medicinal Plant Identification using AI/ML

 This project uses AI/ML to identify medicinal plants based on leaf images.
-Currently, it supports identification of plants like Neem, Tulsi, and Mint.
+Currently, it supports identification of plants like Neem, Tulsi, Mint, Aloevera and Turmeric.

 ## Technologies Used
 - Python